How to Pan Fry Like a Pro

 When cooking meat, use a thermometer to check for the temperature of the thickest part of the meat.
 If you are not sure if the meat is still raw inside, you can cut it a little to see better.

 Part of eating safe is to make sure the meat is cooked all the way through.
-A good way to check is to use a thermometer.
+A good way to check is to use a meat thermometer.
 Chicken and turkey should have at least 165°F, with the meat looking white and the juices clear.

 Pork needs an internal temperature of 145°F, with the meat looking white or brown, with a bit of a pink tint.
 Fish should also have an internal temperature of 145°F, as well as beef steaks.